Faith Fyles: Career

 In 1909, when her family moved to Hull, Quebec Fyles obtained a clerk's position in the Department of Agriculture in Ottawa as an assistant seed analyst.
 (Note: this position was considered women's work.
 According to G. H. Clark, "men do not take to the detail work of seed testing.
 It is very fine and close work, very trying on the patience.
-It is essentially women’s work.")
+It is essentially women's work.")

 Two years later, Fyles was transferred to the Botany Division at the Central Experimental Farm as an assistant botanist, where she was put in charge of the Arboretum.
 While qualified for the position, it was rare at the time for government to hire women as professionals in botany, and there is conjecture that her appointment may have resulted from her father's connections, from the influence of one of her former professors who was a public service examiner in botany, or from the fact that she was 36 years old and the "likelihood of her leaving the position in favour of marriage and a family was not high."

 As assistant botanist Fyles labelled the trees, shrubs and herbaceous perennials in the Arboretum and was responsible for identifying the large number of plants sent to, or collected by, the division.
 She also offered to draw botanical specimens in her spare time.

 On July 11, 1914, Fyles left Ottawa to tour western Canada collecting weeds.
 Upwards of 800 specimens of weeds representing 44 different species were collected, pressed, dried and shipped to Ottawa.
 Her first sole authored publication was in 1914 where she was accredited with the ‘Systematic Botany’ chapter in the Report of the Dominion Botanist for 1913.
-In 1914, Fyles travelled through Western Canada to prepare a bulletin, Principal Poisonous Plants of Canada, which was illustrated with her own paintings and sketches.
+In 1914, Fyles travelled through Western Canada to prepare a bulletin to help farmers identify weed species.
+Principal Poisonous Plants of Canada, was illustrated with her own paintings and sketches.
 Her illustrations helped farmers with identification of weed specimens.
 Additional publications (Wild Rice Bulletin, 1920; and the expansion of the herbarium came from her work in the Department.